Wind energy sector poised to deliver $3.6b in local spending to Alberta companies between now and 2030

 - Alberta-based companies have developed approximately 32 per cent of Canada’s total installed wind capacity of 11,205 MW as of 2016.

-- If 90 per cent of the new renewable energy capacity added by 2030 comes from utility-scale wind farms, local spending in Alberta related to project development and construction could reach $3.6 billion, and with $137 million expected in local operations and maintenance spending, the total exceeds $3.7 billion.
+- If 90 per cent of the new renewable energy capacity added by 2030 comes from utility-scale wind farms, local spending in Alberta related to project development and construction could reach $3.6 billion, and with $137 million expected annually in local operations and maintenance spending.
 Approximately 14,862 direct person years of employment and 714 full-time equivalent jobs in Alberta could also be realized.

 - Significant opportunities exist for Alberta-based firms in the areas of: